Adrienne King: 1980–2008: Friday the 13th and aftermath

-2009–present: film and other projects
+2009–present: Film and other ventures

 In 2009, she signed on to the science-fiction/horror film Psychic Experiment, marking her first onscreen film appearance in 27 years.
-In 2012, she starred in the Welsh Christmas horror film Silent Night, Bloody Night: The Homecoming, an unofficial sequel to the American horror film Silent Night, Bloody Night (1974) and The Butterfly Room.
-King is set to portray Jackie Winters, an investigative reporter, in the upcoming horror film William Froste and Theresa in the short film Admonition.
+In 2012, she starred in the Welsh Christmas horror film Silent Night, Bloody Night: The Homecoming, an unofficial sequel to the American horror film Silent Night, Bloody Night (1972) and The Butterfly Room.
+In 2018, King portrayed Jackie Winters, an investigative reporter, in the horror film William Froste and Theresa in the short film Admonition.

-As of 2010, King also worked as a winemaker and wine company coordinator in southern Oregon.
+Beginning in 2010, King also worked as a winemaker and wine company coordinator for Valley View Vineyards in southern Oregon.
 She has sold her own line of Friday the 13th-themed wines through the company, called Crystal Lake Wines, as well as paintings.
+In 2011, she had a supporting role in the independent horror film All American Bully, released in 2015.

-In 2021, King reprised her role as Alice Hardy in the medium-length horror film Jason Rising.
+In 2021, King reprised her role as Alice Hardy in the medium-length horror fan film Jason Rising.
+The same year, she recorded the voice narration for the audiobook version of The Final Girl Support Group by Grady Hendrix.